MACHINEGUNS PART 1:

 541

 Soon after Civil War of 1918 the Finns found out that some parts of Maxim machineguns in use of their military were in poor shape (specially bolts and barrels), so Lindelöf metal workshop started making spare parts and spare barrels for them in early 1920's.
-Finnish military also decided solve the problem of differences in these weapons (parts of Maxim machineguns made in different manufacturers were not interchangeable between weapons) with standardisation program that started in year 1927.
-As standardisation program also reached Maxim machineguns bought from abroad and the ones belonging to Suojeluskunta (Finnish Civil Guard) it continued well to 1930's.
-Early on Tikkakoski made standardisation work for Army, but in 1932 work was moved to Weapons Depot 1 (AV1), Suojeluskunta Maxim's were naturally standardised by Sako Oy.
-As part of standardisation program old Russian type non-metric rear sights were modified to meter scale and the weapons were repainted field gray.
-In 1930's they were typically also modified suitable to use new Finnish continuous metallic ammunition belt type (the old ones were made from fabric and also remained in use along the new Finnish metallic belt).
+Finnish military also decided solve the spare parts compatibility problem in these weapons (parts of Maxim m/1910 machineguns were not interchangeable between individual weapons) with standardisation program that started in year 1927.
+As standardisation program also reached Maxim machineguns bought from abroad and the ones belonging to Suojeluskunta (Civil Guard) it and this standardisation problem continued well to 1930's.
+Early on Tikkakoski factory made standardisation work for Army, but in 1932 work was moved to Weapons Depot 1 (AV1).
+Suojeluskunta Maxim's were naturally standardised by Civil-Guard owned Sako factory.
+As part of standardisation program old Russian type non-metric rear sight was replaced with Finnish M/22 rear sight and their water jacket and machinegun-mount were repainted with Finnish Army standard issue field grey.
+Some of the Finnish improvements added to these machineguns along standardisation work in 1920's and 1930's were based to modifications, which the Germans had commonly made to captured Russian Maxim machineguns during World War 1.
+Finnish M/22 rear sight was almost identical to one used in German Maxim MG-08 and at least some equipped with similar spring power indicator as Maxim MG-08.
+In 1930's Maxim M/09-09 were typically also modified suitable to use new 200-round Finnish continuous steel ammunition belt type (the old 250-round fabric ammunition belts also remained in use along the new 200-round Finnish steel belts).
+Since Finnish military found the gun shield used with Sokolov mount too heavy for its limited use, apparently Finnish military stopped using them soon after Civil War.

-Sokolov mount (as well as tripod-like mounts) remained in use, but shield was discarded and also these mounts saw some minor changes (like removal of installation arm designed for installing of optical sight that Finns never used).
-Large wheeled mounts were discarded and replaced with Sokolov mounts.
-Also sights designed for antiaircraft-use were developed (extra part installed to Sokolov mount allowed it to be modified to antiaircraft use) and also produced, but only in small numbers.
+As mentioned Sokolov mount became the standard mount for Maxim M/09-09, but shield was discarded and also these mounts saw some minor changes.
+For example installation points for optical sights were removed, since Finnish military lacked these optical sights.
+Large wheeled m/1905 mounts were discarded and replaced with Sokolov mounts while Koleshnikov mounts remained in storage for some reason, but were not used anymore.
+Hence Sokolov mount became standard machinegun mount for Maxim M/09-09 in Finnish use already in 1920's.
+Also simple add-on sights designed for antiaircraft-use were developed (extra part installed to Sokolov mount allowed it to be modified to antiaircraft use) and also produced, but only in small numbers.

 During World War 2 Finnish troops captured large number of Soviet Maxim machineguns.
 Usually they were Soviet newer version developed from m/1910, but also old versions were captured in smaller numbers.
 Due to Russian Maxim machineguns the Finns had bought abroad and large number of captured Maxim machineguns the number of Maxim M/09-09 increased to 1,998 machineguns by June of 1940 and doubled (to about 4,000) by 1st of June 1944.
-Also several dozen Soviet antiaircraft machineguns M/31 (which were basically multiple Maxim machineguns on antiaircraft mount) were captured and taken to Finnish use.
-Early 1942 about 100 of the captured Maxim machineguns were modified from water-cooled to air-cooled by punching holes through their water jackets, after which these weapons had been equipped with light Finnish mounts (like M/Salakari) they were issued to Finnish infantry units to be used for mobile operations.
+Also several dozen Soviet antiaircraft machineguns M/31 (which were basically multiple Maxim M/1910 machineguns on antiaircraft mount) were captured and taken to Finnish use.
+Maxim M/09-09 served Finnish military in very large variety of roles, besides the typical infantry use they were also used for example in armoured trains andships of Finnish Navy.
+Early 1942 about 100 of the captured Maxim machineguns were modified from water-cooled to air-cooled by punching holes through their water jackets, after which these weapons had been equipped with light Finnish Maxim-mounts (like M/Salakari) and they were issued to Finnish infantry units to be used for mobile operations.
+Year 1943 Finnish Army typically issued either 20 250-round fabric belts or 25 200-round steel belts for each Maxim M/09-09 machinegun.
+Each ammunition belt was issued with a belt can, which came in variety of Russian, Soviet and Finnish designs made from plywood and tin.
+Each weapon was also normally issued with spare barrels and variety of tools including water cans.
 Typically Finnish Army issued Maxim m/1905 machineguns mostly to units to whom mobility was lesser issue (fortifications units, home-front air defence etc).
-Generally speaking for the Finnish Army Maxim M/09-09 had been issued mostly as reserve weapon already during 1930's, but during World War 2 they made a new coming as weapon of front-line infantry once again.
+Generally speaking for the Finnish Army Maxim M/09-09 had been issued mostly as reserve weapon already during 1930's, but during World War 2 they again made a new coming as weapon of front-line infantry.
 After World War 2 the remaining Maxim M/09-09 machineguns were kept warehoused until the last ones were sold or scrapped in mid 1990's.

 7,62 mm Maxim M/09-21: